herkut/hacker_rank_solution_runner/README.md

 # hackerrank_solution_runner
-Application running hacker rank solution with input and expected output files to show erroneous result
+A python script which aims to run hacker rank solution with input and expected output files to show erroneous result.
+The application containing the solution is required to be compiled manually if it was written in a compiled language.

 ## Usage
 hacker_rank_solution_runner.py "command to run your solution" input.txt expected_output.txt